ee-jee/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+Goals for this day:
+1. Visit a doctor
+2. Buy equipment